 But for Jason, every meeting and interview I did was a brush-off to our life on the boat.
 And I feared this would happen.
 We’re on dry land again, and separate interests combined with family and friend obligations and the fact we were now staying at his dad’s house had disconnected us a bit.

-So two weeks into our stay in Santa Barbara, Jason and I experienced the biggest fight we’ve ever had.
+So, two weeks into our stay in Santa Barbara, Jason and I fought harder than we ever had.

 “I feel like you’re not taking our cruising life seriously!” he said.
 “I want you to be vested in our life together.”